garylirocks/quickrefs/azure-monitor.markdown

 - Log Analytics Agent is more powerful than Diagnostics Extension, they could be used together
 - You configure **what data sources to collect in a workspace**, these configurations are pushed to all connected agents
+  - You can't configure collection of **security events** from the workspace by using the Log Analytics agent.
+You must use Microsoft Defender for Cloud or Microsoft Sentinel to collect security events.
+The Azure Monitor agent can also be used to collect security events.
   - E.g. When you config Syslog in a workspace, the configs are pushed to each connected host by updating `/etc/rsyslog.d/95-omsagent.conf`, this config file controls what syslogs will be forwarded to the agent (listening on port 25224)

   ![Syslog forwarding](images/azure_monitor-linux-syslog-diagram.png)